 For sprinkling on the top

-Castor Sugar / Icing sugar – 2 tsp
+- 2 tsp Castor Sugar / Icing Sugar

 For the Chocolate Sauce

-Heat a kadai with oil for deep frying, simmer until your dough is ready.
+- Heat a kadai with cooking oil for deep frying, simmer until your dough is ready.

-When the oil is hot, reduce to medium flame, and keeping the press over the oil, press it down into the oil.
+- When the cooking oil is hot, reduce the flame to medium heat.
+Take the murukku achu directly over the kadai and let the dough fall into the oil.

 How to make the Honey Chocolate Sauce